ippontech/blog-usa/posts/d3-tutorial-points-axes.md

              .attr("opacity", 1)
              .call(xAxis);

 Here, we are taking the SVG object and adding a new x-axis class object to it.
-The Transform method provided will position it, giving us a way to easily map other points to it later.
-We're setting the Opacity of this line to 100% (1) so that it appears bolder than the other gridlines, and passing the previously created "xAxis" object to the call method.
+The `transform` method provided will position it, giving us a way to easily map other points to it later.
+We're setting the `opacity` of this line to 100% (1) so that it appears bolder than the other gridlines, and passing the previously created `xAxis` object to the call method.

     d3.selectAll("g.x-axis g.tick")
              .append("line")